dayoesq/react-native-meal-app/README.md

 ## RAECT NATIVE MEAL APP

-This app is for learning purposes only.
+This app is for demonstration purposes only.

 ### HOW TO USE